rkmagapu03-droid/testML/README.md

 # testML
-This repo is intended to use for maintaining ML code
+This repo is intended to use for maintaining ML code.